PieWareTeam/Youtube-To-Mp3/README.md

 # Download and use the prebuilt app
 The official prebuilt windows app made from the code in main.py can be downloaded.
-Go to releases on this github page and download the YoutubeToMp3.zip file.
+Go to releases on this github page and download the YoutubeToMp3.zip file (https://github.com/PieWareTeam/Youtube-To-Mp3/releases).
 The app has been build using pyinstaller which is why it can be incorrectly seen as malware by Windows.
 More info:
 https://medium.com/@markhank/how-to-stop-your-python-programs-being-seen-as-malware-bfd7eb407a7#:~:text=Code%20compiled%20using%20pyinstaller%20or,ml.